Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: An Instantiation of NFE Retrofit

-Triplet loss functions are widely used in various applications in computer vision, such as face recognition \cite{DBLP:journals/corr/SchroffKP15}, person re-identification \cite{hermans2017defense} and image retrieval \cite{gordo2016deep}.
+\paragraph*{Triplet Loss Function} Triplet loss functions are widely used in various applications in computer vision, such as face recognition \cite{DBLP:journals/corr/SchroffKP15}, person re-identification \cite{hermans2017defense} and image retrieval \cite{gordo2016deep}.
 Taking inspiration from that we used this for fingerprint verification.
 We will further explain how triplet loss functions work.

 If we use a CNN to convert an image $x$ into a d-dimensional Euclidean space, then the embedding is represented by \(f(x) \in \mathbb{R}^d\).
-Here f is the function computed by the CNN.

-For training we used triplets of fingerprint images (Fig. \ref{triplet loss}): \begin{itemize} \item A is an "anchor" image -- a fingerprint image of a user. \item P is a "positive" image -- a fingerprint image of the same user. \item N is a "negative" image -- a fingerprint image of a different user. \end{itemize}

-We write triplets as $(A^{(i)},P^{(i)},N^{(i)})$ where i denotes the $i^{th}$ training example.
+Here $f$ is the function computed by the CNN.
+For training we used triplets of fingerprint images, as shown in Figure \ref{triplet loss}: \begin{itemize} \item A is an "anchor" image -- a fingerprint image of a user. \item P is a "positive" image -- a fingerprint image of the same user. \item N is a "negative" image -- a fingerprint image of a different user. \end{itemize} We write triplets as $(A^{(i)},P^{(i)},N^{(i)})$ where i denotes the $i^{th}$ training example.
 We want to make sure that P is closer to A than N. Thus, we want

 for all \(\{f(A^{(i)}),f(P^{(i)}),f(N^{(i)})\} \in T\), where $T$ is the set of all possible triplets.
 Here, we want to make sure that the positive pair ($A^{(i)}-P^{(i)}$) has at least a margin difference of $\alpha$ over the negative pair ($A^{(i)}-N^{(i)}$).
 So the "triplet cost" function for the CNN becomes